-(1) Amounts shown in the "Target (\$)" and "Maximum (\$)" columns reflect the target and maximum amounts payable to each named executive officer under our 2022 annual executive bonus plan as described under "Annual Performance-Based Cash Incentives" above.
+- (1) Amounts shown in the "Target (\$)" and "Maximum (\$)" columns reflect the target and maximum amounts payable to each named executive officer under our 2022 annual executive bonus plan as described under "Annual Performance-Based Cash Incentives" above.
 Actual payments attributable to performance in 2022 are provided in the "2022 Summary Compensation Table."
-As there are no threshold amounts with respect to these performance-based cash payments, the column "Threshold (\$)" is inapplicable and therefore has been omitted from this table.

-(2) Our compensation committee determined to formally cap annual executive bonus plan payouts at 150% of the target payout level.

-(3) The exercise price of these stock options is equal to the closing price of our common stock as reported on the Nasdaq Global Select Market on the grant date.

-(4) These amounts represent the aggregate grant date fair value of awards granted to each of our named executive officers in 2022, computed in accordance with FASB ASC Topic 718.
+As there are no threshold amounts with respect to these performancebased cash payments, the column "Threshold (\$)" is inapplicable and therefore has been omitted from this table. - Our compensation committee determined to formally cap annual executive bonus plan payouts at 150% of the target payout level. - The exercise price of these stock options is equal to the closing price of our common stock as reported on the Nasdaq Global Select Market on the (3) - These amounts represent the aggregate grant date fair value of awards granted to each of our named executive officers in 2022, computed in accordance with FASB ASC Topic 718.
 Such grant-date fair values do not take into account any estimated forfeitures related to service-based vesting conditions.
-See Note 13 to the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2022 regarding assumptions underlying the valuation of equity awards.

-(5) Exclusive of an increase of \$80,636 in fair value that resulted from the following two modifications to Mr. Albers' awards under FASB ASC Topic 718: (1) in January 2022, when the company announced the transition of Mr. Albers' role from chief executive officer to executive chairman, the company recorded an accounting modification of Mr. Albers' non-qualified stock option and RSU awards due to continued vesting after significant reduction in Mr. Albers entered into an Amendment Agreement, pursuant to which the parties amended the terms of each of the outstanding non-qualified stock option and RSU awards when the company and Mr. Albers entered into an Amendment Agreement, pursuant to which the parties amended the terms of each of the outstanding non-qualified stock option and RSU awards when the company and Mr. Albers entered into an Amendment Agreement, pursuant to which the parties amended the terms of each of the outstanding non-qualified stock option and RSU awards were to such as long as Mr. Albers continues to provide, among other things, that such non-qualified options and RSU awards were to such non-qualified stock options, unless Mr. Albers is terminated for cause, be exercisable until twelve (12) months following the date Mr. Albers ceases to provide services to the company or the applicable expiration date (as defined in the respective agreements), if earlier.
+See Note 13 to the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2022 regarding assumptions underlying the valuation of equity awards. - Exclusive of an increase of \$80,636 in fair value that resulted from the following two modifications to Mr. Albers' awards under FASB ASC Topic 718: (1) in January 2022, when the company announced the transition of Mr. Albers' role from chief executive officer to executive chairman, the company recorded an accounting modification of Mr. Albers' unvested non-qualified stock option and RSU awards due to continued vesting after significant reduction in Mr. AlbersT responsibilities; (2) in December 2022, the company recorded a modification of Mr. Albers' non-qualified stock option and RSU awards when the company and Mr. Albers entered into an Amendment Agreement, pursuant to which the parties amended the terms of each of the outstanding non-qualified stock option and RSU awards granted to Mr. Albers to provide, among other things, that such non-qualified options and RSU awards will: (i) continue to vest for as long as Mr. Albers continues to provide services to the company as an employee, member of our board of directors or consultant and (ii) with respect to such non-qualified stock options, unless Mr. Albers is terminated for cause, be exercisable until twelve (12) months following the date Mr. Albers ceases to provide services to the company or the applicable expiration date (as defined in the respective agreements), if earlier